fbpx

 Although many of us like to “DIY,” Dr. Sponaugle does not recommend cleaning black mold yourself.

 However, we realize not everyone can call a professional.
 If you must clean it yourself, a professional citrus spray removal is recommended.
 The citrus encapsulates the spore first, then kills the spore, and can dissolve the volatile organic compounds, i.e., the mold mycotoxins.
-There are several sprays on the market now, so please do your due diligence before purchasing.”
+Several sprays are on the market now, so please do your due diligence before purchasing.”

-Now that you have done your research on which citrus mold removal spray is most effective seal off the room where the black mold is located.
+Now that you have researched which citrus mold removal spray is most effective, seal off the room where the black mold is.
 Shut the doors, cover the vents, doors, etc. You don’t want any spores escaping.

-Place an exhaust fan to where the spores go out, ideally near a window
+Place an exhaust fan where the spores go out, ideally near a window

-Wear gloves, a facemask, goggles, and cover all exposed skin when cleaning out the black mold.
+Wear gloves, a facemask, and goggles, and cover all exposed skin when cleaning out the black mold.

 Lightly spray the mold with water.
 Scrub it with a brush/rag with soapy water.

-Finally, scrub the area with the professional citrus mold removal product.
+Finally, scrub the area with a professional citrus mold removal product.

 After cleaning out all the black mold, place all the equipment and debris in a heavy-duty trash bag.
 If you can, don’t walk through the entire house with it.
 Go straight to the back door to the garbage can.